Politics of Texas: Federal representation

-Texas's two United States Senators are Republicans John Cornyn and Ted Cruz, serving since 2002 and 2013, respectively.
+Texas's two United States senators are Republicans John Cornyn and Ted Cruz, serving since 2002 and 2013, respectively.

 Texas is part of the United States District Court for the Western District of Texas, the United States District Court for the Southern District of Texas, the United States District Court for the Eastern District of Texas, and the United States District Court for the Northern District of Texas in the federal judiciary.
-The district's cases are appealed to the Houston-based United States Court of Appeals for the Fifth Circuit.
+The district's cases are appealed to the New Orleans–based United States Court of Appeals for the Fifth Circuit.